This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

 Pear Liqueur: This is a liqueur made with Bartlett pears, quince, sugar, and alcohol.
-We used Maison Ferrand Mathilde Poire Liqueur because it has a rich fruit flavor.
-For a mocktail version of this drink, try Monin Premium Pear Syrup in place of the pear liqueur.
+I used Maison Ferrand Mathilde Poire Liqueur.

 Lemon Sour Mix: This is a sweetener made with lemon juice, lime juice, white sugar, and water.
-We made ours at home using Alex’s stovetop recipe.
+I used this stovetop recipe.

 Dried Pear Slice: This is a slice of a pear that has been dehydrated.